Graduate Admission FAQs

 Different admission deadlines exist for international students because of the time it takes to process international documents and complete a credential evaluation.
 We will continue to process complete applications received after the deadline.
 However, we cannot guarantee an admission decision will be reached in time to begin the desired term.
 We will send you a letter once a decision has been made.
 All pending applications will automatically be considered for the next available term.

-The Office of International Student Services in the Center for International Programs offers international students assistance with areas such as immigration issues, counseling, personal advising, social and extracurricular activities, and emergencies.
+The Office of International Student and Scholar Services offers assistance with areas such as immigration issues, counseling, personal advising, social and extracurricular activities and emergencies.
 The friendly and experienced staff will assist you throughout your stay.

 Applicants who have completed or are in the process of completing an undergraduate or graduate degree at institutions outside of the United States are required to submit academic records to complete their credential evaluation.

 Evaluations are a required component since they determine how your academics are graded compared to the U.S. education system.
-Be sure to follow the steps below to secure your credential evaluation:
+Be sure to list the University of Dayton as the recipient for the completed evaluation.

-If you provided a WES transcript reflecting in-progress study, a follow-up WES course-by-course evaluation showing the complete academic record and degree conferral may be required.
-Applicants are responsible for paying all fees for such evaluations, upgrades, as well as making arrangements with WES to send and receive their documents.
+If your credential evaluation was based on in-progress study, a follow-up course-by-course evaluation showing the complete academic record and degree conferral may be required.
+Applicants are responsible for paying all fees for such evaluations, upgrades, as well as making arrangements to send and receive their documents.

 International applicants must have all transcripts officially translated into English.
 Both the unofficial and the English translated version must be submitted.
-WES evaluations do not include translation services.
-WES does not provide translation services.
+Must credential evaluation companies do not offer translation services.

 Because you are attending another institution and are in the United States, you will need to complete an updated online application.
 Please include information regarding your current program of study.
 In order to transfer, you will need to maintain a minimum grade-point average of 3.0 on a 4.0 scale at your current place of study.
 You need to have an official transcript from your current program sent to us at the end of the academic term.
 In addition, please submit the following to our office: